terrasoff/ts-mobx-basic-stores/README.md

 You can easily control operation state based on OperationState, run operation in single instance and set up retries.

+### Boolean

+Represents the logic of an observable boolean value.

 ### [Disposer](https://codesandbox.io/s/disposer-disposable-container-p9j0i)

 Represents a container with callbacks (like mobx reactions or any others) that should be called later to perform some disposal.